• Home

 Tips That Will Make Paint Clean Up… Easy!

-As you know… I paint… a LOT!
-With all the paint that I apply around my house, I have found ways to make the paint clean up process much easier.
+As you know… I paint… a lot!
+Over the years I have shared many paint tips with you and how I apply paint around my house.
+Painting is easy, it is the prep and clean up that take time.
+I have found ways to make the paint clean up process much easier.

 The Best Drop Cloth